UnPolloLoco/cult-game/INFO.md

 - Health bars?
 - Bosses?
 - Be able to move popup menus to the opposite side of the screen
+- Towers exist too :>
+- Building and deploying have a delay

 # Ideas